codemanas/cm-blocks-docs/docs/template.md

 ## Using the blocks
-It is one of the most amaizing way to add blocks by using drag and drop functionality.
+Blocks is an effective way to add blocks by using drag and drop functionality.
 To use the plugin, follow these steps.
 <ul class="task-list">
     <li class="task-list-item">
         <input type="checkbox" disabled="" checked="">